7h3w4lk3r/pyback/README.md

 # PYBACK
-#### Another FUD (if you keep it that way) cross-platform backdoor and CNC writen in python 2.
+#### Another FUD (if you keep it that way) cross-platform backdoor and CNC written in python 2.
 #### i tried to make the code as clean as possible for future development and as i dont consider myself a developer i would be happy to have some feedback and suggestions on this project.

 # Top Features
 .
 Cross-platform modules (of course)
 .
-Direct shell access ( no need to type extra garbage ) .
+Direct shell access ( no need to type extra garbage )
+.
 AES encrypted communication
 .
 Command and Control center
 .
 Can execute commands on all sessions at the same time (happy SKs?)